MZN Company — Phase-Aware Depth Review

 Levels 1 and 2 are visible in startups, design-led AI teams, and model-tooling companies.
 Level 3 belongs to strong security firms and elite internal teams.
 Level 4 begins to overlap with serious infrastructure companies and deep research organizations.
 Levels 5 through 7 move toward territories normally associated with tightly held internal architecture, specialized labs, hardware security groups, or institutions that do not publish their deepest layers in ordinary venture language.

-That is why the central claim of this page is not “the portfolio is large.”
-The claim is “the portfolio crosses categories that are normally separated by institutions, budgets, and time horizons.”
+That is why the central point of this page is not “the portfolio is large.”
+The review question is whether the portfolio crosses categories that are normally separated by institutions, budgets, and time horizons — and which parts survive Phase 3 diligence.

 Why Weight, Not Count

-The value is not additive only.
+The review value is not additive only.
 It is combinational.

 A spreadsheet can add counts.
-It cannot easily price what happens when product systems, tokenizer architecture, security protocols, infrastructure logic, conceptual theory, and proof-pack discipline all emerge inside one connected stack.
+It cannot easily review what happens when product systems, tokenizer architecture, security protocols, infrastructure logic, conceptual theory, and evidence/provenance discipline appear inside one connected mapped stack.

 Documented and Externalized

 Knowledge that normally remains private inside companies or labs has been externalized into documents, structures, architectures, manifests, and evaluator-facing bundles.
-Once knowledge becomes externalized and navigable, it becomes licensable, reviewable, and strategically transferrable.
+Once knowledge becomes externalized and navigable, it becomes reviewable, diligence-ready, and potentially licensable or transferrable after professional review.

 Offense and Defense in One Portfolio